joshuajolly/CSGO-Alt-Tab-Manager/README.txt

 Thank you for downloading CSGO Alt-Tab manager, by /u/anonymous853!

 It plays whatever tone/song you have in the /Custom Sounds/primary song folder.
-All you have to do is set the name as song.mp3 if you want to customize it.
+To change it, all you have to do is set the name as song.mp3 if you want to customize it.
 This is a great resource for tones: http://soundbible.com/tags-bomb.html

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 INSTALL INSTRUCTIONS